 - Avoids getting their hands messy.

-- Are sensitive to certain fabrics; avoids wearing clothes made of the fabric they can’t tolerate.
+- Are sensitive to certain fabrics; avoid wearing clothes made of cloth they can’t tolerate.

 - Have sloppy, disorganized handwriting.